 REVERSE THE EFFECTS OF ADVERSE CHILDHOOD EXPERIENCES

-To ensure that all teens in the metro Delaware area who have experienced ACEs have the tools they need to access mental and physical supports in learning spaces and in their homes.
+The vision of RACE is to ensure that all teens in the metro Delaware area who have experienced ACEs have the tools they need to access mental and physical support in learning spaces and in their homes.

 SUPPORT NETWORK CONNECT